-Notice of Seeking Possession - is a legal notification of 28 days served on a secure fixed-term or secure tenant as the first stage to commence legal action.
+Notice of Seeking Possession - is a legal notification of 28 days served on a secure tenant as the first stage to commence court action.

 Notice to Quit - is a legal notification, usually of 28 days, served on a tenant to formally end a tenancy where security of tenure has been lost.
 Alternatively, it is also legal notification from a tenant that they will be giving up the tenancy.